 Generation after generation, members of the Montmorency family were Sires, Cardinals, Bishops, Admirals, Generals, Regents, Constables of France, Marshals of France, Grand Officers of the Crown and Grand Masters of various knightly orders.

 Although the name ‘Montmorency’ pops up at every turn in the history of these seven centuries, I must admit that when I see the name I immediately think of the least distinguished member of the family, a notorious duelist named François de Montmorency-Bouteville (1600-1627), who openly boasted that he had killed twenty-one men in swordfights.
-(More about him some other time.)
+(More about him in my post on Louis XIII at the Place des Vosges in Paris.)

 Among the others were Charles Le Brun (1619-1690), who was a painter and the official decorator of the palaces of Vaux-le-Vicomte and Versailles, and later the director of the Gobelin tapestry manufactory in Paris.
 Le Brun had a palace of his own here in Montmorency, but it was demolished around the year 1810.